If you don't have Postman installed, you can get it from the Postman apps page.

 Upon clicking Send, you'll be presented with a response.

-A response of a sample request
+A JSON response to a sample API request

 You can supply your API keys to the sample requests by right-clicking the folders in the collection and clicking Edit.
 Then, in the Authorization tab you'll be able to insert your API key.